Respite Foster Care in New Brunswick: What Respite Parents Do and How to Become One

 - A medical clearance for all household adults

 Your home must also meet the physical standards set out in the Child and Youth Social Services Regulation (2024-6).
 Each foster child needs their own bed in a properly constructed bedroom (walls floor to ceiling, functioning egress window, minimum 7.4 square metres for one child).
 Medications and hazardous substances must be stored in a locked or inaccessible location.
-If you have firearms, they must be stored per federal regulations, with trigger locks and ammunition stored separately.
+If you have firearms, they must have trigger locks and be stored in a locked cabinet, with ammunition stored separately, subject to federal regulations.

-You will also need a valid First Aid and CPR certificate (CSA Group certified, typically through Red Cross or St. John Ambulance) before you can begin providing care.
+You will also need a valid First Aid and CPR certificate from an accredited provider and a CSA Group Type 2 basic small first aid kit; confirm timing with DSD before you begin providing care.

 Free Download